MarcoMonteverde00/datavis/src/lab4.md

 <a href="https://www.ncei.noaa.gov/access/monitoring/climate-at-a-glance/statewide/time-series" style="color: #808080; font-size: 12px; text-decoration: none;">
     Data Source: [Statewide Time Series - National Centers for Environmental Information]
   </a>

-The plot aims to investigate how the minimum, maximum and average temperatures change every five years between 1978 and 2023.
-An immediate result is that all of the three temperatures have drastically increased form the beginning of the time interval considered.

 ```js
 /*